starship/starship/docs/config/README.md

 By default the module will be shown if any of the following conditions are met:

 - The current directory contains a `build.sbt`, `.scalaenv` or `.sbtenv` file
-- The current directory contains a file with the `.scala` or `.scalarc` extension
+- The current directory contains a file with the `.scala` or `.sbt` extension
 - The current directory contains a directory named `.metals`

 ### Options